Skip to main content

 European elections

-The 2024 European Parliament election is scheduled to be held on 6 to 9 June 2024.
-This will be the tenth parliamentary election since the first direct elections in 1979, and the first European Parliament election after Brexit.
+The 2024 European Parliament election took place from 6 to 9 June 2024.
+This was the tenth parliamentary election since the first direct elections in 1979, and the first European Parliament election after Brexit.